-- Find out what dangerous substances are in their workplace and the risks. - Put control measures in place to either remove those risks or otherwise control them. - Put controls in place to reduce the effects of any incidents involving dangerous substances. - Prepare plans and procedures to deal with accidents, incidents and emergencies involving dangerous substances. - Ensure employees are adequately informed about and trained to control or deal with the risks from the dangerous substances. - Identify and classify areas of the workplace where explosive atmospheres may occur and avoid ignition sources (from unprotected equipment, for example) in those areas.
+- Find out what dangerous substances are in their workplace and the risks. - Put control measures in place to remove or otherwise control those risks. - Put controls in place to reduce the effects of any incidents involving dangerous substances. - Prepare plans and procedures for accidents, incidents and emergencies involving dangerous substances. - Ensure employees are adequately informed about and trained to control or deal with the risks from the dangerous substances. - Identify and classify workplace areas where explosive atmospheres may occur and avoid ignition sources (from unprotected equipment, for example) in those areas.